dssg/triage/docs/sources/experiments/architecture.md

 **Input**

 - All unique `as_of_dates` needed by matrices in the experiment, and the start time for features, as provided by [Timechop](#timechop)
-- The populated cohort table, as provided by [Cohort Table Generator](#cohort-table-generator)
+- The populated cohort table, as provided by [Entity-Date Table Generator](#entity-date-table-generator)
 - `feature_aggregations` in experiment config

 **Output**